Kupang East Nusa Tenggara, Indonesia Travel Guide

 This smoked meat, often beef or pork, is a major part of local culinary heritage.

-These unique dining concepts directly link you to the local food culture plus the island's traditions.
+These unique dining concepts directly link you in the direction of local food culture plus the island's traditions.

 Experience the authentic tastes shaped by history and environment.